hauvo5999/portfolio/README.md

    - Change the title and description
    - Update the font if desired

-2. Modify the content in `src/app/page.tsx`:
+2. Modify the content in `src/app/page.tsx` and all components in `src/app/components` folder:
-   - Update your name and title
-   - Add your own profile picture (replace `/profile-placeholder.jpg`)
-   - Edit the About section
-   - Update the skills list
-   - Add your projects
-   - Customize the contact form

 ### Styling